MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 ### Create a resource for demonstration purposes

-You will need a resource for demonstrating the security group-based access control with PAM.
-If you do not already have a resource, you can use a file folder for the purposes of demonstration.
+You'll need at least one resource in the domain for demonstrating the security group-based access control with PAM.
+If you don't already have a resource, you can use a file folder for the purposes of demonstration.
 This will make use of the "Jen" and "CorpAdmins" AD objects you created in the contoso.local domain.

 1. Connect to the workstation CORPWKSTN.
 Click the **Switch user** icon, then **Other user**.
 Make sure that the user CONTOSO\\Jen can log into CORPWKSTN.